Gray leaf spot management

-The disease, gray leaf spot, is caused by the organism Pyricularia grisea (also known as Magnaporthe grisea) and can infect both perennial ryegrass and tall fescue.
+Gray leaf spot is caused by the fungus Pyricularia oryzae, and it can infect both perennial ryegrass and tall fescue.
 Gray leaf spot often appears on golf courses, athletic fields and other turf areas throughout many parts of the U.S. This devastating pathogen is believed to become active and colonize during late spring or early summer, with plant damage appearing late summer into the early fall.
-Air temperatures between 70° F and 95° F and at least 14 hours of leaf wetness will increase gray leaf spot development.
+Air temperatures between 70 F and 95 F and periods of extended leaf wetness will increase gray leaf spot development.
 Lush leaf tissue produced by over-fertilized turf is extremely susceptible to infection by the gray leaf spot pathogen.

 Beneficial cultural practices include: